adebola-io/whirlwind/Documentation/Design/Board.md

 -  Implicit Return
 -  Reference Comparison with `is`.
 -  Atoms can be re-exported using public use syntax.
--  Variables should be declared using `:=` syntax.
+-  Variables should be declared using `:=` syntax or with `var`.
 -  Optional parameters, that become `Maybe`s in the function code.
--  Rest parameters that become Arrays in function code.
+-  Optional Parameters should only come after required parameters.
 -  Extendable Classes
 -  Records: immutable key-value stores.
+-  Traits

 # Ideas for Semantics

--  Test statements should only be allowed at the top level of the module.
+-  Test statements, public declarations and use imports should only be allowed at the top level of the module.
--  Getters and Setters for object properties.
 -  Only function expressions can have type-inferred parameters.
 -  Prevent instantiation of classes without a constructor.
 -  Subclasses must call the `super()` method for each class in their constructor.
--  Constructors are functions with the `new` identifier.
+-  Constructors are methods with the `new` identifier.
 -  Variables cannot be used until they are deterministically assigned.
-A caveat is variables that implement `Core.Internal.Default`.
+A caveat is variables that implement `Default`.
--  Generate error if class properties are not definitely assigned in the constructor.
+-  Generate error if all class properties are not definitely assigned in the constructor.
 -  Polymorphism: Multiple generic traits can be implemented. e.g.

    ```wrl